Key Points

 - Cash (many shops don't accept cards)

-- Additionally, a small backpack for souvenirs
+- Also, a small backpack for souvenirs

 8:00 AM: Depart from Tokyo Station